Configure config.json for DMO-to-DMO Transforms

 |---|---|---|

-entryPoint | Yes | The main script file that is executed when your custom code is run |
+entryPoint | Yes | The main script file that is executed when your code extension runs. |

-dataspace | Yes | The dataspace to which the DMOs you read and write to belong (typically "default") |
+dataspace | Yes | The data space that contains the DMOs to read from and write to (typically “default”). |

-permissions | Yes | Read and write permissions for data objects |
+permissions | Yes | Read and write permissions for data objects. |

 Schema Requirements: